flsusp/state_machine/README.md

 class SampleStateMachine
   include StateMachine

-  state :sleep, initial: true
+  state :sleeping, initial: true state :eating state :freaking
-  state :eat
-  state :freak

   event :tired do |event|
-    event.from :sleep, to: :sleep do
+    event.from :sleeping, to: :sleeping do
         do_something_here_when_state_changes
     end
-    event.from :freak, to: :sleep
+    event.from :freaking, to: :sleeping
-    event.from :eat, to: :sleep
+    event.from :eating, to: :sleeping end
-  end

   event :bored do |event|
-    event.from :freak, to: :freak
+    event.from :freaking, to: :freaking
-    event.from :sleep, to: :freak
+    event.from :sleeping, to: :freaking
-    event.from :eat, to: :freak
+    event.from :eating, to: :freaking end
-  end

   event :hungry do |event|
-    event.from :eat, to: :eat
+    event.from :eating, to: :eating
-    event.from :sleep, to: :eat
+    event.from :sleeping, to: :eating
-    event.from :freak, to: :eat
+    event.from :freaking, to: :eating end end
-  end
-end
 ```